databrickslabs/feature-factory/README.md

 filter (optional), and an aggregate function.
 Below is a full list of attributes:
 * _name: name of the feature
 * _base_col: the column(s) from which the feature is derived when the filter is true or there is no filter.
-            Note base_col is of type column meaning it can be compled such as
+            Note base_col is of type column meaning it can be compiled such as
 ```python
 base_col = F.concat(F.col("POS_TRANS_ID"), F.col("TRANS_DATE"), F.col("STORE_ID"), F.col("POS_TILL_NUM")
 ```
-* _filter: the condition to choose base_col or nagative_value
+* _filter: the condition to choose base_col or negative_value
 * _negative_value: the value the feature is derived from when the filter condition is false
 * _agg_func: the aggregation functions for computing the feature value from base_col or negative_value
 * _agg_alias: alias name